oh-lang/oh/wishlist.md

 * option 1: current approach, using {} for generic specifications
+     * DO NOT LIKE because of the cons, specifically generics.
      * `do_something_(): any_` to return an instance
      * `do_something_{}: any_` to return a type
      * pros: